HOW TO IMPROVE YOUR FUEL ECONOMY –

 The following fuel additives are some of the real products that do the job with quality, at low prices (follow the links for details).
 We know and use ALL of these products personally:

 PI Performance Improver Gasoline Additive is designed to clean and maintain a gasoline vehicle’s entire fuel system and engine combustion components by dissolving and removing deposits and contaminants, and reducing friction in moving parts: injectors, pistons, piston rings, and heads all clean up to near-new condition.
 Naturally, that produces improvements in both higher fuel economy and lower emissions.
-This product has been formulated with latest technologies, to be the most effective and yet one of the most inexpensive products on the market.
+This product has been formulated with latest technologies, to be the most effective and yet one of the most inexpensive products on the market, and the results are proven in standardized ASTM/SAE tests.
 Add one $12 bottle to your tank every 4,000 miles, for optimal performance.

 DIESELS: A similar fuel situation exists for diesel fuel, but true premium-grade diesel is non-existent or hard to find in most areas.
 Further, because ULSD can otherwise cut the life of fuel injectors and fuel pumps in half, Federal regulations require gas stations to add (for the first time) performance additives to the new Ultra Low Sulfur Diesel (ULSD), but most gas station and truck-stop employees seem to know nothing about this requirement.
 This means that the performance and life of your diesel engine and fuel injection system will benefit greatly from good additives: